fatimampg/ai-tasks-goals-containers/README.md

 ### Frontend:
 - Developed using **TypeScript**, **React**, **Redux** Toolkit and **CSS** for styling.
 ### Backend:
-- **API and Database**: Built with Node.js, TypeScript, Express.js and Axios, along with PostgreSQL database, and using Prisma to interact with the database.
+- **API and Database**: Built with Node.js, TypeScript, Express.js and Axios, along with PostgreSQL database and Prisma.
 - **User Authentication**: JWT authentication with Node.js and password hashing with bcrypt.
 - **LLM**: integrated GPT-4 model from OpenAI.
 Structured approach using Zod and Langchain to support consistency of the results and ensure compatibility between the AI-generated data and the database.
 ### Testing: